-To mitigate bias within ML models, the very first step to promptly recognise its occurrence.
-However, promptly detecting discrimination fully, truly, and faithfully is not quite easy because of plenty of factors interweaving with each other.
-First, learning algorithms might yield unfair outcomes even with purely clean data due to proxy attributes for sensitive features or tendentious algorithmic objectives.
+To mitigate bias within ML models, the very first step is to promptly recognise its occurrence.
+However, promptly detecting discrimination fully, truly, and faithfully is not quite easy because of plenty of factors interwoven with each other.
+First, learning algorithms might yield unfair outcomes even with purely clean data due to proxy attributes for sensitive features or biassed algorithmic objectives.
 For instance, the educational background of one person might be a proxy attribute for those born in families with a preference for boys.
-Second, the existence of multiple sensitive attributes and their twist with each other highlight the complexity of bias tackling, like one member from a marginalised group could become one of the majority concerning another factor, or vice versa.
-Third, dynamic changes and historical factors may need to be taken into account, as bias hidden in data, data imbalance, and present decisions may interweave, causing some interrelated impact and vicious circles.
-Despite many fairness measures that have been proposed to facilitate bias mitigation, most of them mainly focus on one single sensitive attribute or ones with binary values, and few could handle bias appropriately when facing multiple sensitive attributes with even multiple values.
+Second, the existence of multiple sensitive attributes (SAs) and their interaction with each other highlights the complexity of bias tackling, like one member from a marginalised group could become one of the majority concerning another factor, or vice versa.
+Third, dynamic changes and historical factors may need to be taken into account, as bias hidden in data, data imbalance, and present decisions may interweave, causing interrelated impacts and vicious circles.
+Despite many fairness measures that have been proposed to facilitate bias mitigation, most of them mainly focus on one single SA or ones with binary values, and few could handle bias appropriately when facing multiple SAs with even multiple values.
 Therefore, it motivates us to investigate a proper tool to deal with bias in such aforementioned scenarios.